| Delaware Divorce Laws

 order enforcing:

-(2) The visitation provisions of a child custody determination of another state that does not provide for a specific visitation
+(1) A visitation schedule made by a court of another state; or (2) The visitation provisions of a child custody determination of another state that does not provide for a specific visitation

 schedule.